Dockershelf/dockershelf/MAINTAINER.md

 ### Making a new release

-1. Start your git flow workflow:

-        git flow init

-2. Create a new milestone in GitHub.
+1. Create a new milestone in GitHub.
 Plan the features of your new release.
 Assign existing bugs to your new milestone.
-3. Start a new feature:
+2. Start a new feature:

         git flow feature start <feature name>

-4. Code, code and code.
+3. Code, code and code.
 More coding.
 Mess it up several times.
 Push to feature branch.
 Watch Travis go red.
 Write unit tests.
 Watch Travis go red again.
 Don't leave uncommitted changes.
-5. Finish your feature:
+4. Finish your feature:

         git flow feature finish <feature name>

-6. Repeat 3-5 for every other feature you have planned for this release.
+5. Repeat 2-4 for every other feature you have planned for this release.
-7. When you're done with the features and ready to publish, start a new release:
+6. When you're done with the features and ready to publish, ensure your working directory is clean and you're on the develop branch.
+7. Run the release script:

+        make release-<major|minor|patch> [App Name]

+   For example:
+   - `make release-patch` - for a patch release (bug fixes)
+   - `make release-minor` - for a minor release (new features)
+   - `make release-major` - for a major release (breaking changes)

+   This script will automatically:
+   - Initialize git flow if needed
-        git flow release start <release number>
+   - Start the git flow release

-8. Bump your version:

-        bumpversion --no-commit <major, minor or patch>

-9. Update your changelog:

-        gitchangelog > HISTORY.md
+   - Bump the version number
+   - Update the changelog (HISTORY.md)

-10. Commit your changes to version files and changelog:
+   - Commit the changes

-        git commit -aS -m "Updating Changelog and version."

-11. Delete the tag made by bumpversion:

-        git tag -d <release number>

-12. Finish your release:

-        git flow release finish -s -p <release number>
+   - Finish the git flow release with signed tags

-14. Draft a new release in GitHub (based on the new version tag) and include a description.
-Also pick a codename because it makes you cool.
+   - Push to GitHub
+   - Create a GitHub release (if GitHub CLI is installed and authenticated)

-15. Close the milestone in GitHub.
+8. Close the milestone in GitHub.
-16. Write about your new version in your blog.
+9. Write about your new version in your blog.
 Tweet it, post it on facebook.

 ### Making a new hotfix

 1. Create a new milestone in GitHub.
 Assign existing bugs to your new milestone.
-2. Start a new hotfix:
+2. If you need to make code changes for the hotfix:

-        git flow hotfix start <new version>
+        git flow hotfix start <version>

-3. Code your hotfix.
-4. Bump your version:

-        bumpversion --no-commit <major, minor or patch>

-5. Update your changelog:

-        gitchangelog > HISTORY.md

-6. Commit your changes to version files and changelog:
+        # Make your code changes here
+        git add .

-        git commit -aS -m "Updating Changelog and version."
+        git commit -S -m "Fix: description of your fix"

-7. Delete the tag made by bumpversion:

-        git tag -d <new version>

-8. Finish your hotfix:
+3. Run the hotfix script (it will start the hotfix if not already started):

+        make hotfix [App Name]

+   The script will prompt you to confirm the new hotfix version before proceeding.

+   This script will automatically:
+   - Initialize git flow if needed
+   - Start the git flow hotfix with the new patch version
+   - Bump the patch version number
+   - Update the changelog (HISTORY.md)
+   - Commit the version changes
-        git flow hotfix finish -s -p <new version>
+   - Finish the git flow hotfix with signed tags

-10. Draft a new release in GitHub (based on the new version tag) and include a description.
-Don't change the codename if it is a hotfix.
+   - Push to GitHub
+   - Create a GitHub release with "(Hotfix)" suffix (if GitHub CLI is installed and authenticated)

+   **Note**: If you've already started the hotfix manually (step 2), the script will fail at the `git flow hotfix start` step.
+In this case, you'll need to finish manually or modify the script to skip the start step.

-11. Close the milestone in GitHub.
+4. Close the milestone in GitHub.
-12. Write about your new version in your blog.
-Tweet it, post it on facebook.
+5. Write about your hotfix in your blog (if necessary).
+Notify users about the critical fix.